 What do Oman visa restrictions mean for travelers?

-However, it’s now impossible to obtain a visa for tourist purposes and other visas are also expected to be limited.
+However, it is now impossible to obtain a visa for tourist purposes and other visas are also limited.

 In addition, visas granted before the introduction of the ban are invalid and cannot be used.

 Once COVID-19 has been controlled and normality resumes, people from eligible countries will once again be able to benefit from Oman’s online program.